From the Press Office of Governor Robert Bentley: May 13, 2014

 Alabama’s Voluntary Pre-Kindergarten Program Leads Nation in Quality Once Again

-MONTGOMERY – A new study released Monday shows Alabama’s First Class Voluntary Pre-Kindergarten Program continues to lead the nation in quality.
+MONTGOMERY— Alabama’s First Class Voluntary Pre-Kindergarten Program leads the nation in quality for the eighth year in a row, according to a new study released Tuesday.
 Alabama is one of only four states in the country to meet all 10 quality benchmarks established by the National Institute for Early Education Research (NIEER).

 Alabama’s voluntary pre-k program is managed by the Alabama Office of School Readiness.
 The office is part of the Alabama Department of Children’s Affairs, which is overseen by Governor Bentley.

 “Governor Bentley’s leadership has been critical to shaping the vision for the future of Alabama’s First Class Pre-K program,” DCA Commissioner Jeana Ross said.
 “The NIEER study recognizes Alabama’s commitment to the quality and design of our pre-k program, and the results show that this program is a powerful investment with short-term and long-term benefits for children.”

 Currently, nine percent of Alabama’s four-year-olds are enrolled in the First Class program.
 Thanks to Legislative support last year, Governor Bentley announced nearly 100 grants across Alabama to provide access for more children.
 In Governor Bentley’s budget recommendation this year, he included a $10 million increase in funding to Alabama’s pre-k program to again expand access.